Alex Avdiushenko, Spring 2026

 and hands-on projects, will be primarily based on Python and PyTorch.

-We invite 2+ year students with knowledge of higher mathematics and the basics of machine learning.
+We invite 2+ year students with knowledge of higher mathematics and the fundamentals of machine learning.

 The final exam will take the form of the blogpost on the internet.